Lex Rex (album)

 Lex Rex is the sixth studio album by American progressive rock band Glass Hammer, released on September 1, 2002.

-It is the first album of the band to be released with the same line-up at his predecessor.
+It is the first album of the band to be released with the same line-up as its predecessor.
 This line-up, consisting of Fred Schendel, Steve Babb, Susie Bogdanowicz and Walter Moore, would last until their tenth studio album, 2007's Culture of Ascent.